nodejs/node/benchmark/README.md

 The above command will find all scripts under `buffers` directory and require each of them as a module.
 When a test script is required, it creates an instance of `Benchmark` (a class defined in common.js).
-In the next tick, the `Benchmark` constructor iterates through the configuration object property values and run the test function with each of the combined arguments in spawned processes.
+In the next tick, the `Benchmark` constructor iterates through the configuration object property values and runs the test function with each of the combined arguments in spawned processes.
 For example, buffers/buffer-read.js has the following configuration: